fiberplane/mcp-lite/packages/core/README.md

 ## Features

-- Zero dependencies
+- No runtime dependencies and a single TypeScript entrypoint.
-- Type-safe tool definitions with Standard Schema (Zod, Valibot, Effect, ArkType)
+- Type-safe tool definitions with Standard Schema (Zod, Valibot, Effect, ArkType).
-- HTTP/SSE transport (not stdio)
+- Structured outputs with runtime validation and schema exposure via `tools/list`.
-- Adapter pattern for sessions and state management
+- HTTP + SSE transport built on the Fetch API (no stdio wrapper required).
-- Middleware support
+- Adapter interfaces for sessions, client requests, and persistence when you outgrow stateless mode.
-- Server composition via `.group()`
+- Middleware hooks and server composition via `.group()` for modular setups.

 ## Installation